DAILY MATH PRACTICE FOR GRADES 2–8

 You take a photo of the lesson with your phone.
 That's it.

-By mid-morning, your phone has buzzed with the result: 17 of 18 correct.
+By mid-morning, the dashboard is populated with the result: 17 of 18 correct.
 The one they missed was a dividing-fractions question; that'll show up in tomorrow's redos.
 Their concept-mastery grid now has dividing fractions: in progress in yellow.
 Long division: mastered turned green last week.

 That was a summer Tuesday with Akros.